Haardispro/haard_phase2/picoctf/Cryptography.md

 Q�t*$�Wqt�w^Q%
 ```

-So, this is how the Chosen Plaintext Attack can work to exploit this
+One of the hints of the challenge asked me to take a look at Chosen Plaintext attack:.
+#### Chosen Ciphertext Attack

 A chosen ciphertext attack is pretty straightforward on textbook RSA.
 Firstly, we have a piece of ciphertext we'll denote by :